numba/numba/docs/source/user/stencil.rst

 kernel corresponds to ``a[x-1,y+1]`` in the input array.

-Depending on the specified kernel, the kernel cannot be applied to the borders of the output image as this may cause the input array to be accessed out-of-bounds.
+Depending on the specified kernel, the kernel cannot be applied to the borders of the output array as this may cause the input array to be accessed out-of-bounds.
 How the stencil decorator handles this situation is dependent upon which :ref:`stencil-mode` is selected.
 The default mode is for the stencil decorator to set the border elements